Jordy Kerwick: One to Give. One to Take Away at Yorkshire Sculpture Park

 Book now

-Mythical creatures are making a home in YSP’s Weston Gallery for the next few months, with paintings and sculptures from the mind and hands of Jordy Kerwick.
+Mythical creatures are making a home in YSP’s Weston Gallery for the next few months, in artworks from the mind and hands of Jordy Kerwick.
 One to Give.
 One to Take Away. is the Australian artist’s first UK museum solo exhibition.

-The show features a collection of sculptures, large-scale paintings and outdoor works in the park grounds (joining on older one of Kerwick’s pieces – Hydra vs Bear, which has been on display since 2023).
-The works are all part of a world of myths and legends, filled with unicorns and dragons.
-His paintings are vivid, with clashing patterns and colours composed around the creatures which are baring teeth and carrying bouquets of flowers.
+The show features a collection of sculptures, large-scale paintings and outdoor works in the park grounds (joining an older one of Kerwick’s pieces – Hydra vs Bear, which has been on display since 2023).
+The works are all part of a world of myths and legends, filled with unicorns, dragons and saber-toothed cats.
+His paintings are vivid, with clashing patterns and colours composed around the creatures, which are both baring teeth and carrying bouquets of flowers.

 Jordy Kerwick, The Reckoning, 2025.
 Courtesy the artist and Vigo Gallery.
 Photo © Stephanie Bird

 For One to Give.
-One to Take Away, the artist has created a specific fictional narrative inspired by the process of renovating his historic property in France, where he lives with his young family.
+One to Take Away, the artist has created a fictional narrative inspired by the process of renovating his historic property in France, where he lives with his young family.
 The story suggests that these sculptures have been accidentally found during the renovations in a secret vault, making them mysterious items with a secretive past and an unknown creator.
-Weston Gallery is, in fact, the perfect venue for the show, acting as something of a secret vault itself, blending with its natural surroundings and suddenly appearing out from the grassy hills.
+YSP’s Weston Gallery is, in fact, the perfect venue for this story, acting as something of a secret vault itself, blending with its natural surroundings and suddenly appearing out from the grassy hills.

 Jordy Kerwick, Inside Out, 2025.
 Courtesy the artist and Vigo Gallery.
 Photo © Jordy Kerwick